PiyushX23/ACAM_2025_Training_School/README.md

 #### Scientific Lectures

 The scientific lectures will be given by experts on a range of topics:
-- Principles of observing air quality from satellites
+- Principles of observing various atmospheric compostions from satellites
-- Principles of aerosols from satellites
 - Principles of modeling and introduction to global models
-- Principles of data assimilation and reanalysis data
+- Principles of reanalysis data

 #### Practical Data Discovery